Employment dates through October 2018 - October 2019

-Alexander is working on developing and implementing novel, health-boosting interventions for society.
+Alexander is interested in developing and implementing novel, health-boosting interventions for society.
 He focuses on efficient scientific evaluation of such strategies, including various data analysis approaches.
-Currently he is interested in understanding the mind-gut connection in individual well-being.
+At the Center, he was particularly interested in understanding the mind-gut connection in individual well-being.
 This research is concurrently evolving with a project investigating how different forced breathing patterns affect the psycho-emotional domain.

 Alexander has a diverse background.
 He is a physicist by training and previously worked at U.S. National Labs on microstructural data collection and analysis.
 Later, he spent time in South/Southeast Asia studying various contemplative practices and participating in a number of remote retreats.
 Before joining the Center, he led his own project in the field of contemplative science in which he mostly engaged with medical centers.